Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 2.8% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 2.5% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 437,903 2010: 438,859 2011: 442,583 2012: 445,044 2013: 447,706 2014: 448,864 2015: 450,304 2016: 450,983 2017: 449,896 2018: 449,849 2019: 449,974 2010 base 2019